TrishonBaidaya7399/TrishonBaidaya7399/README.md

 ## Current overview

-### 🔭 I’m working - In Programming Hero.
+### 🔭 I’m working - As a Freelancer.
-### 🌱 I’m exploring - Advance motion graphics for web.
+### 🌱 I’m exploring - the advanced Topic of Web and Technology.
-### 👯 I’m looking - To collaborate on open source projects.
+### 👯 I’m looking - To collaborate on different web projects.
-### 🤔 I’m trying - To help people learn web development.
+### 🤔 I’m trying - To help myself learn new web technologies.
-### ⚡ Fun fact - I love to make complex origami and I can speak 5 languages.
+### ⚡ Fun fact - I love to make different complex websites.

 <br />